نوع مقاله : مقاله پژوهشی

 H6: Novice investors will assign lower credibility to the independent auditor following a decrease in post-audit net income compared to an increase.

-3. Research Methodology
+Research Methodology

 This experimental study employed a 2x2 between-subjects design to investigate how investment experience (inexperienced/experienced) and post-audit net income changes (12% increase/decrease) influence investors' credibility judgments.
 Using an online questionnaire, 119 finance graduates, recruited via LinkedIn, were randomly assigned to one of four conditions.
 Participants, acting as current investors in a hypothetical firm, reviewed unaudited and subsequently manipulated audited financial statements.
 Their assessments of the credibility of the audited statements, company management, and the independent auditor were then measured using validated Likert scales, with data analyzed using rank-based ANOVA to ensure robustness.

-4. Results and Discussions
+Results and Discussions

-The results revealed a significant interaction effect between investor experience and post-audit income change on the perceived credibility of audited financial statements (F=9.413, p<0.01).
-As hypothesized, novice investors significantly downgraded their credibility assessment when faced with a 12% decrease in post-audit income (Mean=6.15) compared to an increase (Mean=7.97, p<0.01), while experienced investors' judgments remained stable (Mean=7.88 vs. 7.41, p=0.368), confirming that experience mitigates negativity bias.
-For auditor credibility, a similar pattern emerged: novices assigned significantly lower credibility to auditors following an income decrease compared to experienced investors (Mean=6.72 vs. 7.52, p=0.035), aligning with self-serving attribution theory where novices externalize blame.
-Conversely, the credibility assessments of company management were unaffected by either experience or income change, suggesting a persistent, underlying distrust in management among all investors regardless of experimental conditions.
+The results revealed a significant interaction effect between investor experience and post-audit income change on the perceived credibility of audited financial statements (F = 9.413, p<0.01).
+As hypothesized, novice investors significantly downgraded their credibility assessment when faced with a 12% decrease in post-audit income (Mean = 6.15) compared to an increase (Mean = 7.97, p<0.01), while experienced investors' judgments remained stable (Mean = 7.88 vs. 7.41, p=0.368), confirming that experience mitigates negativity bias.
+For auditor credibility, a similar pattern emerged: novices assigned significantly lower credibility to auditors following an income decrease compared to experienced investors (Mean = 6.72 vs. 7.52, p = 0.035), aligning with self-serving attribution theory, where novices externalize blame.
+Conversely, the credibility assessments of company management were unaffected by either experience or income change, suggesting a persistent, underlying distrust in management among all investors, regardless of experimental conditions.

-5. Conclusions
+Conclusions

-This study demonstrates that investor experience critically moderates reactions to discrepancies between unaudited and audited nt income.
+This study demonstrates that investor experience critically moderates reactions to discrepancies between unaudited and audited net income.
 Novice investors, influenced by negativity bias, significantly downgraded their credibility assessments of both audited financial statements and the independent auditor following a post-audit net income decrease, while experienced investors' judgments remained stable.
-This aligns with cognitive theories where novices disproportionately externalize blame for negative outcomes.
+This aligns with cognitive theories in which novices disproportionately externalize blame for negative outcomes.
 Notably, the credibility of company management remained persistently low across all conditions, indicating a deep-seated, structural distrust in management that is unaffected by positive news or investor sophistication.
-These findings highlight a vulnerability among retail investors in emerging markets like Iran, where mandatory early release of unaudited statements can lead to significant reassessments upon audit completion.
+These findings highlight a vulnerability among retail investors in emerging markets like Iran, where the mandatory early release of unaudited statements can lead to significant reassessments upon audit completion.
 For regulators and standard-setters, this underscores the need for enhanced investor education and potentially revised disclosure timelines to mitigate the cognitive biases uncovered.
 Future research should explore different magnitudes of earnings adjustments and incorporate varied auditor opinion types to further generalize these findings.

 کلیدواژهها [English]